-The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
+The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents near misses and significant events.
 Staff knew about these and understood their role in the process.
-The significant event procedures were reviewed and discussed with staff as part of the regular practice meetings.

 The practice recorded, responded to and discussed all incidents to reduce risk and support learning.
+We saw examples of how learning was used to implement changes to minimise risks following a near miss incident.

 The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
-Relevant alerts were discussed with staff, acted on and stored for future reference.
-The principal dentists were able to discuss recent safety alerts and to demonstrate that these had been reviewed and acted on as appropriate.
+Relevant alerts were shared with staff via a memo and acted on as appropriate.
+All relevant safety alerts were stored for future reference and accessible to staff.

+The principal dentist and the associate dentists were able to discuss recent safety alerts and to demonstrate that these had been reviewed and acted on as appropriate.
 There was also a system to alert national agencies of patient safety incidents involving medical devices, medicines and materials used in the dental practice.